hiblacker/codewars-daily/2019-3-28-generate-fibonacci.md

-# 【5sku】题目：Perimeter of squares in a rectangle
+# Codewars刷题升级 - 【生成斐波那契数列】- 5sku - Perimeter of squares in a rectangle
 The drawing shows 6 squares the sides of which have a length of 1, 1, 2, 3, 5, 8.
 It's easy to see that the sum of the perimeters of these squares is : `4 * (1 + 1 + 2 + 3 + 5 + 8) = 4 * 20 = 80`

 Could you give the sum of the perimeters of all the squares in a rectangle when there are n + 1 squares disposed in the same manner as in the drawing: